 Platforms and Posters

 Organized by the Student Affairs Committee

 Special platform session on Sunday, June 23, showcasing the future of the field.

 Three finalists selected from the abstract pool will present their research in this special platform session on Sunday, June 23.
 The BDRP Innovator Award recognizes innovative and translational research at the intersection of at least two of the following areas: basic science, new technologies, clinical research, policy, and outreach.

 This platform session will feature short presentations of attendees’ current research and will provide an opportunity for live Q&A.

-Take advantage of this great networking opportunity.
-Join the Middle Atlantic Reproduction and Teratology Association (MARTA) for dinner, conversation, and networking at the Student and Postdoctoral Fellows Career Event on the evening of Sunday, June 25.
-As you prepare for the next phase in your professional career, we offer you this opportunity to meet your fellow students and postdoctoral fellows and to interact with scientists from academia, government, and industry.
+The Student and Postdoctoral Fellows Career Event is a great networking opportunity that will take place on the evening of Sunday, June 26.
+This event is open to all trainee attendees of the BDRP and DNTS annual meetings.
+As you prepare for the next phase in your professional career, we offer you this opportunity to meet your fellow students and postdoctoral fellows and to interact with scientists from academia, government, and industry while enjoying drinks and dessert.
 This is also an opportunity for you to discuss your future and the various career paths available to you.